corsairmarks/combined_silfae_revisited/mod/README.md

     * Remove duplication
     * Fallback for titans, juggernauts, and colossi is molluscoid
 * Fix the included custom ship type (Dimensional Horrorworm with an XL slot) - note that Leviathans is required for the ship model
-    * Fix the ship class, section, and default design to work in 3.0
+    * Fix the ship class, section, and default design to work
     * Fix portrait selectors to offer fewer phenotypes with the correct multiple color options - the graphics have been there the whole time, just needed some tweaking for presentation
     * Add components for the Dimensional Horrorworm ship type (reactors, computers, and thrusters) of all types included in regular Stellaris
 * Adjust Eltryrad portraits based on Pop type - lore-wise they have a caste system
 * Add a custom deposit for the Hollow starting world ancient ruins - the previous deposit type was removed from the base game
 * Update the namelist to account for all built-in army types, remove obsolete entries
-* Update the custom starting system initializer for 3.0
+* Update the custom starting system initializer
     * Starting planet intentionally tiny and filled with ancient ruins blockers
     * Can have guaranteed habitable worlds nearby (based on game settings)
     * Less complex that some of Silfae's other starting systems, so it already works with newer civics and origins
 * Update the AI personality to account for new game features
 * Update the custom empire the Hollow Rift
     * Now uses Origin: Survivor (requires DLC: Apocalypse) to represent the Hollow's explosive arrival in this dimension
-    * Update the custom trait Astral Horror to use modifiers available in Stellaris 3.0
+    * Update the custom trait Astral Horror to use modifiers available in current Stellaris
     * Add Repugnant trait to the Hollow - the effects of the old Repugnant trait were built-in to Astral Horror, but the new effects require the Repugnant trait to be active
 * You can use the Hollow portraits and/or custom initializer for your own empire without any DLC requirements